If you want your house to smell like banana bread without actually baking banana bread, make this granola.

 This granola is pretty rad, and provides yet another way to use up overripe bananas; serious score in my book.

 The ingredients you need are likely in your pantry RIGHT THIS SECOND.
 WHOA.
-EVEN, the wet ingredients: Coconut oil, agave nectar or maple syrup, vanilla extract and a big ol’ ripe banana.
+EVEN the wet ingredients: coconut oil, agave nectar or maple syrup, vanilla extract, and a big ol’ ripe banana.

 Look how friggin’ good that looks; and it’s not even baked!
 Hubba hubba.

 Ta-da!
 Banana bread granola.
-So delicious + VEGAN & Gluten Free!
+So delicious + VEGAN & gluten-free!
 It’s

 Not too sweet

-Tastes JUST like banana bread
+JUST like banana bread

 Plus, it takes about 30 minutes start to finish and is the perfect breakfast or on-the-go snack.

 John loves his granola over yogurt.
-I prefer mine straight up with almond milk (or straight outta the jar #fistfulls).
+I prefer mine straight up with almond milk (or straight outta the jar #fistfuls).
 But it also makes the perfect topping for smoothies, creamy oats, frozen yogurt, and ice cream.

-- 3 cups rolled oats (GF for gluten free eaters)
+- 3 cups rolled oats (GF for gluten-free eaters)